Native bush foods: who really profits?

-It’s estimated there are up to 6500 native Australian bush foods – fruits, vegetables, nuts and spices that sustained Indigenous Australians for tens of thousands of years before white settlement.
+It’s estimated there are up to 6500 native Australian bush foods.
+These fruits, vegetables, nuts and spices sustained Indigenous Australians for tens of thousands of years before white settlement.
 Today, only a handful of these foods are being commercially produced, but in recent years the market has exploded.
 Both here in Australia and overseas, native Australian foods are appearing on the menus of top-notch restaurants, and in premium food and beauty products.
 The industry is now worth AUD $20 million annually.

 As the dollar value of native foods becomes more apparent, this rich culture and ancient knowledge is increasingly being exploited by those who seek only to line their own pockets.
-But there is a growing movement within our Indigenous communities that is working to turn the tables, as First Nations people endeavour to increase Indigenous representation in the bush food industry, and take back ownership of what was always theirs to begin with.
+But there is a growing movement within our Indigenous communities that is working to turn the tables.
+First Nations people are endeavouring to increase Indigenous representation in the bush food industry, and take back ownership of what was always theirs to begin with.

 Connection to country